bbauska/JS-Programs/README.md

 });
 ```

-both WebSockets and SocketIO allow real-time communication between
+<p>Both WebSockets and Socket.IO allow real-time communication between
 the client and server in web applications.
 WebSockets are the underlying
-protocol that enables real-time communication, while SocketlO adds
+protocol that enables real-time communication, while Socket.IO adds
 additional functionality and fallback handling to improve compatibility
 and the developer experience.
 The choice between them depends on the
 specific needs of your application and the level of abstraction you prefer
-to use.
+to use.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk49">49.
-Canvas and SebGL</h2>
+Canvas and WebGL</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Both Canvas and WebGL are technologies used in JavaScript to render
+<p>Both Canvas and WebGL are technologies used in JavaScript to render
 graphics in web browsers, but they differ in terms of functionality and
-complexity.
+complexity.</p>

-Canvas: Canvas is an HTML5 API that provides a drawing area in which
+<p><b>Canvas:</b> Canvas is an HTML5 API that provides a drawing area in which
 2D graphics can be created using JavaScript.
 It is ideal for creating simple
 graphics, visualizations, 2D games, and visual design elements on a web
 page.
 You can draw lines, shapes, text, and work with images on the
-canvas.
+canvas.</p>

 Features of Canvas: